t3hmun/python-lama-lint/README.md

  * Only lints on save.
  * No configuration options.
- * Requires Pylama to be in path, simply executes Pylama on the file in the file's directory.
+ * Requires Pylama to be in path, simply executes Pylama on the file in the file's directory; this means Pylama is run with default options.
  * Currently only classifies lint messages starting with `E` or `W` as errors and warnings, everything else is information.

 Bugs: